 Kol Rebellion (1832)

-- They lived in complete autonomy under their traditional chiefs but this changed when the British came.
+- The Kols were one of the tribes inhabiting the Chhotanagpur area.
+They lived in complete autonomy under their traditional chiefs but this changed when the British came.

 - The Kols then lost their lands to farmers from outside and also had to pay huge amounts of money in taxes.
 This led to many becoming bonded labourers.